-Stipe Miocic Takes on The Predator UFC 220
+Stipe Miocic vs The Predator Francis NGannou

 Since time and memorial, the heavyweight champion of the world has always been deemed the baddest man on the planet.
 Whether it was K1, boxing or now in mixed martial arts.
 In Ultimate Fighting Championship, he’s their top dog.
 And right now sitting at the top of the heap, is one Stipe Miocic.